UCLProgrammingHub/web/involved/index.md

 If you're interested please contact us through the [Slack](https://ucl-programming-hub.slack.com/) forum.

-These are held monthly, 17.00-18.30, with a format as follows:
+These are held monthly, usually 17.00-18.30, with a format as follows:

 * 1700-1740: Short talk on a tool, program, environment, language or technique of general interest to programming researchers.
 * 1740-1830: Discussion of a matter of interest to programming researchers, inspired by the talk, over pizza and drinks.